ThiagoSchetini/macosx-thinkpad-t430/README.md

 CREATING INSTALLER

-	Unibeast Sierra UEFI only without ATI/nVidia (look at tools folder) EFI/CLOVER/drivers64UEFI/
+    -> With Unibeast select Sierra UEFI only without ATI/nVidia (look at tools folder)

-		Remove everything and put the 4 files this repository
+    -> After creation of USB Installer go to EFI/CLOVER/drivers64UEFI/ Remove everything and put the 4 files this repository

-	Put all the kexts from 10.12 (or the version u trying to) on other Remove all the kexts folders except other
+	-> Put all the kexts from 10.12 (or about the version you are trying to make) on other

+    -> Remove all the kexts folders except other

 INSTALL MAC OSX

-	You need a mouse and external keyboard pluged (only for the install process) If stucks on boot disable inject intel graphics
+    -> You need a mouse and external keyboard pluged (only for the install process)

+    -> If stucks on boot disable inject intel graphics

 SHOW HIDDEN FILES PLEASE!

-	-> on Terminal:
+	-> after first boot, on Terminal:
         defaults write com.apple.finder AppleShowAllFiles YES
 		killAll Finder

 INSTALL CLOVER (Your EFI Boot)

 	-> Install “clover.pkg” (look inside tools folder) Check Install for UEFI Booting Only
 		Check Install Clover in the ESP
 		Check Drivers 64 UEFI (IMPORTANT! only OsxAptioFix2Drv-64)

 	-> Now you can remove your Installer Pen Drive (you have boot)

-	but wait… do the modifications below on your EFI mounted before restart
-	* if you restart, use EFI Mounter from tools folder

 EFI/CLOVER

     -> config.plist: use the one from this repository take from low-resolution-config.plist folder for 1366x768 display take from high-resolution-config.plist folder for 1600x900 or + display

 	-> /drivers64UEFI